 The pack can qualify for the National Summertime Pack Award certificate and streamer by planning and conducting three pack activities—one each in June, July, and August (or during other school vacations if your pack is in a year-round school).

 Dens with an average attendance of at least half their members at the three summer pack events are eligible for a colorful den participation ribbon.
-Boys who participate in all three pack events are eligible to receive the National Summertime Pack Award pin, which they can wear on the right pocket flap of their uniform.
-This is an individual recognition for boys, not adults.
+Cub Scouts who participate in all three pack events are eligible to receive the National Summertime Pack Award pin, which they can wear on the right pocket flap of their uniform.
+This is an individual recognition for Cub Scouts, not adults.
+Lions are not eligible for this award.
 The award application may be found at www.scouting.org.

 Scouting’s Journey to Excellence

 “Scouting’s Journey to Excellence” is the BSA’s new council performance recognition program designed to encourage and reward success and measure the performance of our units, districts, and councils.
 It is replacing the Centennial Quality Awards Program as a means of encouraging excellence in providing a quality program at all levels of the BSA.
 Please click here to learn more about Scouting’s Journey to Excellence.

 This emblem is a gold embroidered bar worn by Scouts and adult leaders of packs that have been chartered 50 years or longer.
 It is worn directly below the council patch, above and touching the pack numeral.

 The basic purpose of the Hornaday Awards program is to encourage learning about natural resource conservation and the environment.
 Understanding and practicing sound stewardship of natural resources and environmental protection strengthens Scouting’s emphasis on respecting the outdoors.